TimMangan/App-Info/docs/Windows/MikTex/InstallConfigure.md

-# Installation and Configuration Notes for Math Mechanixs
+# Installation and Configuration Notes for MikTex

 The application is delivered in a setup exe installer or zip.